mitchellmcm27/mitchell-thesis-latex/README.md

 Using these, I defined a few units, e.g., `\uWpercubicm`, which prints the units for microwatts per cubic meter.
 If a different font is enabled after importing this package, these commands won't work anymore.

-The package was also designed to be used with the class `ut-thesis.cls` which is provided here.
+The package was also designed to be used with the [ut-thesis class](https://github.com/jessexknight/ut-thesis) which is provided here with minor edits.
 However, it should work with almost any LaTeX class, especially those based on `book`.

 The following commands are provided.
 These can be used as templates to create similar commands that utilize Noto font capabilities.